Phenomenal chicken yakitori tasting menu; upscale, intimate Japanese dining.

-This Japanese restaurant specializes in a chicken-only yakitori tasting menu, which is frequently described as phenomenal and expertly prepared, utilizing all parts of the chicken.
-While most reviews are glowing, one diner found the chicken dishes to be solid but not extraordinary.
-There was a report that the 'cochin' dish was discontinued due to multiple customer complaints of food poisoning.
+The restaurant's standout offering is its chicken-only yakitori tasting menu, which is frequently described as 'phenomenal' and expertly prepared, utilizing every part of the chicken.
+While most reviews are positive, one diner found the chicken dishes to be 'nothing special' despite solid execution.

-"The chicken-only yakitori tasting menu is highly recommended and frequently described as phenomenal.
-The restaurant is celebrated for its expert preparation of various chicken parts."
+"The chicken-only yakitori tasting menu is highly recommended, with particular praise for the expert preparation of all chicken parts."

 Important Note

-One commenter reported that the 'cochin' dish has been removed due to multiple past customer complaints of food poisoning.
-Another reviewer found the chicken dishes, while good, to be not exceptional for a specialist restaurant.
+One diner reported that the 'cochin' dish has been discontinued due to multiple customer complaints of food poisoning.
+Another review suggested the food, while solid, wasn't exceptional for a specialist restaurant, and that drinks could significantly increase the total cost.

 Positive"This commenter highlights Kono as a chef's counter yakitori place, arguably the best in NYC.
 They note that most of the cooking isn't visible from the counter, so it's not a showy presentation."